jaredly/geometricart/src/vest/Roadmap.md

 	- so yeah, maybe let's just do one file per fixture now?

 - [ ] I kinda want to be able to configure the editor .. for certain fixtures.
 Like, configure the grid size.
 Is that weird? am I going to regret this? like, putting in the metadata for the fixture, also the info about what is going skinny? ok but really do I care about custom serializers?
 I pretty much don't right now. oh but I could use a variable line-break, that's indicated by being the line break after the metadata, which I control.

+It does seem like having some linters / validators could be useful to. automated ways to flag things. in the react element context, these could be accessibility, etc.